abeyer19/Projects/ETL/read_me.md

     - The additional files in the folder structure are used for documentation purposes or system files used for the project setup when replicating.
         - .gitignore -> used to tell GitHub which files to ignore when committing to the repo.
         - config.env -> used to store all the sensative information regarding the project such as; API key, database username and password, etc.
-        - patch_notes.txt -> used to document everything I did over the project incase I forget, also could be funny if I ever program after a drink or two.
+        - patch_notes.txt -> used to document everything I did over the project incase I forget.
         - read_me.md -> the file you are currently looking at (insert circular reference error joke here), basic read me file for project structure.

 ### DAGs & ERDs: